devalfe/zmk-new_corne/README.md

 I’m considering designing a Smart Sym logic similar to Smart Num, but for now, I don’t encounter frequent cases of typing a series of symbols, except for double brackets or Markdown headers with hashtags.

 ## Number Layer

+_Left-Hand Side_

+Contains numeric keys (1-5) arranged for easy access.
+Note the raised position of digit 5.
+I found it easier to move index finger upwards that to the right.
+Symbols such as (, ), *, and { are positioned nearby, useful for mathematical or coding tasks.
+Mirrored counter-symbols on the right side also.
+A KP DOT (numpad decimal point) key is included for precise numerical input, ensuring I can easily enter the decimal symbol regardless of the language setting—, for Greek and . for US English.
+There is also a toggle key labeled "COLEMAK" for switching back to the base layer.

+_Right-Hand Side_

+Includes numeric keys (6-9, 0) and arithmetic operators (KP PLUS, KP MINUS, KP MULTIPLY, KP DIVIDE) in positions optimized for quick access.
+A navigation cluster with arrow keys on joystick (↑, ↓, ←, →) is integrated, enhancing usability for editing spreadsheets or navigating code.
+Modifier combinations such as Alt+= (for auto sum feature in excel) are mapped for additional functionality.

 ## Symbol Layer
 ## Navigation Layer
 ## Bluetooth & RGB Layer